Hugo-RM/DjangoDemo/README.md

 ## Dependencies

 Unfortunately, I couldn't get the Python and Django versions to work.
 I tried Django 2.0.7 and 2.1.7 as those were the two mentioned.
 Both failed to run due to distutils and incompatability with the python version used in github codespace.

-That is why I used Django 3.2.25
+After looking through the slack 202A channel, I found that the solution provided was no longer on the google doc and everyone seemed to solve the problem by using a compatible version.
+That is why I used Django 3.2.25.

-These are the commands I ran (creating the virtual environment also didn't go smoothly because the workspace uses python 3.12.1 and the command was for python 3.8)
+These are the commands I ran (creating the virtual environment also didn't go smoothly because the workspace uses python 3.12.1 and the command was for python 3.8):

 ```.bash
 virtualenv --python=python3 myvenv